re-xyr/cleff/README.md

 ## References

-These are the useful resourses that inspired this library.
+These are the useful resourses that inspired this library's design and implementation.

+Papers:

+- [Extensible Effect: An Alternative to Monad Transformers](https://okmij.org/ftp/Haskell/extensible/exteff.pdf) by Oleg Kiselyov, Amr Sabry, and Cameron Swords.
+- [Freer Monads, More Extensible Effects](https://okmij.org/ftp/Haskell/extensible/more.pdf) by Oleg Kiselyov, and Hiromi Ishii.

 Libraries: